darkgrovelabs/.github/profile/README.md

 - github discussions
 - For the latest news and updates, follow our enchanted Twitter and Medium accounts.

-🍿 Fun facts

-Our team of magical beings feasts on a breakfast of unicorn pancakes, dragon fruit smoothies, and a side of phoenix eggs (ethically sourced, of course).
-This enchanted meal fuels our creativity and powers our spell-casting abilities throughout the day.

 🔨 What are we building now?